Basweti333-cd/Building-the-Skeleton-with-HTML/README.md

 # Building-the-Skeleton-with-HTML
-This is Chapter 2 project abouy building the skeleton with HTML
+This is Chapter 2 project about building the skeleton with HTML